Area and volume as emergent phenomena from entangled qubits

-It is worth mentioning parallelograms and parallelepipeds serve as fundamental building blocks for more sophisticated geometric structures.
-Then, it is possible that by using the results of this paper other geometric structures can be studied.
-In a future work we will study this subject.
+It is worth mentioning that parallelograms and parallelepipeds serve as fundamental building blocks for more sophisticated geometric structures.
+Therefore, the results presented in this work may enable the study of more complex geometries, such as those arising in general relativity.
+We intend to explore this subject in future work.\\